Guidelines for Submitting Articles

-- Use a clear, concise, engaging, and accessible style that is free of jargon.
+- Use a clear, concise, engaging, and accessible style that’s free of jargon.

-- If referring to research findings, explain their human significance.
+- If referring to research findings, explain their significance in plain terms.

-- Write the article in the voice and style you would use in having a lengthy conversation about the topic with a close colleague.
+- Write the article in the voice and style you’d use in having a lengthy conversation about the topic with a close colleague.

 - Please read a copy of the magazine to get a sense of the kind of writing we publish prior to writing your article.

 To submit materials: